storj/awesome-storj/README.md

 - [storJDash](https://github.com/sibblegp/Storj-Dashboard-Client) - Farming Dashboard that tracks useful data about all your servers, nodes, storage space, response times, reputation, and much more.
 - [StorJ Telegraf Plugin](https://github.com/salgieri/StorJ-Telegraf-Plugin) - A Telegraf Exec Plugin for harvesting Storj Metrics.
 - [Storj_Node_Query](https://github.com/funtimes-ninja/storj_node_query) - Python3 script to get the status of your nodes
+- [Barrenero](https://github.com/perdy/barrenero) - A set of services and tools for effective mining cryptocurrencies.
+Barrenero simplifies the task of mining/farming providing a quick and easy start, a robust and up-to-date platform built using Docker containers and a monitoring and alert system using Telegram bot and Grafana.

 # Bridge